 If any exist, they are pinpointed on the map and you return to the operating room.
 Further anesthetic may not be needed but can be applied, before precise removal of another tissue layer, only where cancer cells remain.

-The process is repeated, generally not too many times, until the margins of the last removed tissue sample are completely cancer free.
+The process is repeated, generally not many times, until the margins of the last removed tissue sample are completely cancer free.
 The wound will then normally be closed with stitches.

 Post Operative Support

-In a few unusual cases, one of our plastic surgeon may implement reconstruction or closure.
+In unusual cases, one of our plastic surgeon may implement reconstruction or closure.
 After that, your wound will be dressed and a complete explanation given on how to take care of the incision.